DamSenton/Travel-Japan-Master/README.md

 ### *gallery.html*

-- Similar warnigns to the 'index.html' file in regards to the code comments (no effect on web page)
+- Similar warnings to the 'index.html' file in regards to the code comments (no effect on the  web page)

 - Multiple errors as my images did not have an 'alt' attribute.
 This was easily fixed, and all images have now been assigned an 'alt' attribute and value